Pull

 will return

-attribute, the map will contain all attributes of the related entity
+the return map will contain all attributes of the related entity

 as well.